Tech to Market

 In August 2019, I was excited to start my assignment as Marketing & Communications Manager for Instatrust, one of DNV GL’s new energy ventures.
 Headquartered in Norway, DNV GL is the independent expert in risk management and quality assurance.
 As much as 70% of its activities are related to providing testing, certification and independent advisory services to the energy industry worldwide.

 “Smarter, greener, safer” is what you will read on most of DNV GL’s marketing materials.
 Unlike many companies out there, DNV GL really puts their money where their mouth is when it comes to making a difference.
-With their own internal incubator programme, DNV GL stimulates innovative ideas that contribute to a safer future based on clean energy.
+With their own internal incubator program, DNV GL stimulates innovative ideas that contribute to a safer future based on clean energy.
 Instatrust is a good example of this: a digital marketplace for efficient and transparent trade of renewable power.
 In short: making it easier for businesses to go green.

-With the existing workload of the marketing & communications department did the promising ventures could not be properly served – resulting from this programme – require to kickstart their operations.
+With the existing workload of the marketing & communications department did the promising ventures could not be properly served – resulting from this program – require to kickstart their operations.
 For Instatrust, especially, DNV GL needed an external marketing professional with focus and dedication to get this innovative product to market quickly.
 In fact, speed and effective insights were going to be key to gaining a foothold in a new highly competitive market.

 That is why for an interim position like this, it is crucial to be able to grasp the essentials of the market in a blink of an eye.
 The venture’s need for quick growth means there is no time to waste, demanding to be operational from the very start while shaping the strategy and translating that into a yearly plan that includes all relevant marketing activities.